 With the latest research showing that only 23% of employees worldwide are engaged at work¹, and the rates of employee burnout, loneliness and stress on the rise, leaders are discovering that traditional workplace satisfaction initiatives aren't enough.
+New research reveals why: we've been approaching the problem backwards.

-A groundbreaking study by Christopher Weise and colleagues in the Journal of Organisational Behaviour revealed that employees with higher life satisfaction were 32% more likely to experience increased job satisfaction – not the other way around².
+A groundbreaking study by Christopher Wiese and colleagues in the Journal of Organisational Behaviour revealed that employees with higher life satisfaction were 32% more likely to experience increased job satisfaction – not the other way around².
 This comprehensive global study, analysing data from over 160,000 participants across multiple countries, revealed fascinating insights about how our job and life satisfaction are deeply interconnected.
 This challenges traditional organisational approaches to employee happiness and raises a critical question: How can individuals systematically build sustainable happiness, and what role can leaders/organisations play in supporting this?

 As Robert Fritz demonstrates in The Path of Least Resistance, success comes not from forcing change but from designing systems where desired outcomes become inevitable.